python-cmd2/cmd2/.github/CONTRIBUTING.md

 $ invoke pytest
 ```

-If the tests are executed it means that dependencies and project are installed succesfully.
+If the tests are executed it means that dependencies and project are installed successfully.

 You can also run the example app and see a prompt that says "(Cmd)" running the command: